Browse by . . .

 Maybe nothing.
 The Surrealists knew that dreams resist interpretation, which is why they liked them.
 However, Magritte pushes their illogic further, to the point that it questions naturalism and illusion in art.
 It may even question fixed meanings entirely.
 He juxtaposes two kinds of signs, the visual emblem and word seducer, and he detaches both from what they would ordinarily signify.
 If other Surrealists approach dreams as psychologists, Magritte gives the movement its linguistics department.

-In maybe his most famous work, the words This Is Not a Pipe hover over the image of a pipe.
+In perhaps his most famous work, the words This Is Not a Pipe hover beneath the image of a pipe.
 By unmooring language and representation from their usual function, he could be daring one to accept art and the mind as the scene of endless free associations, of perpetual free play.
 More frighteningly, he could be presenting the breakdown of meaning itself.
 One can take the marks of waves over the sails as an erasure, an insistence that this is not a ship.
 Either way, one cannot approach his art in the same way as older painting.
 One cannot pore over its perceptual cues in order to reconstruct the natural world or its symbolism to decipher a divine one.

 The Surrealists never recognized Magritte as fully one of their own.
-For one thing, they distrusted trickery, even or perhaps especially under the guise of toying with convention.
+For one thing, they distrusted trickery, even under the guise of toying with convention.
 For such a cosmopolitan circle, they talked about psychic automatism and a kind of primitive impulse underlying art.
 They did not like formalism, systematic investigations of language, or Magritte's seemingly conventional illusion.
 Conversely, they liked the literal, continuous three-dimensional space of Dalí's landscapes.
 How ironic (and delightful) that Magritte has lent himself to reinterpretation as photography, by Naomi White.

-For another, they moved easily from desire to violence and from dreams to nightmares.
-Think of Giorgio de Chirico's dark, empty streets, Dalí's swarms of ants, or his infamous watch melting over what may pass for a dead horse.
-Think of Max Ernst's Two Children Menaced by a Nightingale, with its open razor and the children fleeing in terror.
-Think of Alberto Giacometti's haunted Palace at 4 A.M., a confinement that Philip Guston must have admired.
+Rene Magritte's On the Threshold of Liberty (Museum Boymans-van Beuningen, Rotterdam, 1929)For another, they moved easily from desire to violence and from dreams to nightmares.
+Think of Giorgio de Chirico and his dark, empty streets, Dalí's swarms of ants, or his infamous watch melting over what may pass for a dead horse.
+Think of Two Children Menaced by a Nightingale by Max Ernst, with its open razor and the children fleeing in terror.
+Think of Giacometti's haunted Palace at 4 A.M., a confinement that Philip Guston must have admired.

 The Belgian may have seemed rather tame by comparison.
 In The Menaced Assassin, a woman lies naked with her throat cut, but the assassin still has time to listen to the gramophone.
 His likely abductors in turn wear middle-class suits and bowler hats.
 They satirize middle-class conventions savagely enough, and they suggest something fearful beneath, but they recognize them as part of life.
 When Magritte brings out the machinery of war, his cannon points hopefully On the Threshold of Liberty.
 For most Surrealists, taking liberties meant taking serious risks.